Loading...

 Before 1965, U.S. dimes, quarters, half dollars, and silver dollars were minted with 90% silver content.
 When silver prices rose in the 1960s, the U.S. Mint switched to copper-nickel clad coins.
 Kennedy half dollars from 1965-1970 retained 40% silver content before going fully clad in 1971.

-Junk silver is often sold by face value — for example, a “$10 bag of quarters” contains 40 quarters with a combined silver content of about 7.23 troy ounces.
+Junk silver is often sold by face value — for example, a “USD 10 bag of quarters” contains 40 quarters with a combined silver content of about 7.23 troy ounces.
 This makes it easy to calculate values and trade in standard lot sizes.
 The premium over melt value is typically lower than for modern bullion products.

 Junk silver refers to pre-1965 U.S. coins that contain silver but have no significant numismatic (collector) value above their silver content.
 These coins were minted for regular circulation and are valued primarily for their silver melt value.